withastro/astro/packages/integrations/markdoc/README.md

 })
 ```

+📚 To learn about configuring Prism stylesheets, [see our syntax highlighting guide](https://docs.astro.build/en/guides/markdown-content/#prism-configuration).

 ### Set the root HTML element

 Markdoc wraps documents with an `<article>` tag by default.
 This can be changed from the `document` Markdoc node.
 This accepts an HTML element name or `null` if you prefer to remove the wrapper element: